NEMC Covid 19 Safety & Protocols

 Camp Arrival and Check-In

 - All campers and staff will go through a health screening with our on-campus medical staff.
 Upon check-in all campers will have a rapid test done and will not be able to check into the cabins until the test has come back negative.
+If a student has been fully vaccinated AND brings proof of a negative test within 72 hours of arrival they will be exempt from rapid test at check in.
+Please bring proof of both with you to campus!

 - Check-in to camp will be held on the grassy section off of the camp parking lot.
 During check-in, staff will collect any outstanding forms and campers will receive their welcome packet and cabin assignments.